scramjetorg/transform-hub/docs/cli/commands-description.md

 **Arguments**

 *  package                  The file or directory to upload or '-' to use the last packed.
-If directory, it will be packed and
+If directory, it will be packed and sent.
-*                           sent.

 **Options**

-*  --name <name>            Allows to name sequence
 *  -h, --help               Display help for command

 ---